 The Bowles Rice TIF Team has the capability to provide exceptional planning, aggressive engagement between public and private participants, and thoughtful strategies that are right for your project, and we will work with you to develop a blueprint to move forward appropriately.
 We can assist you through the complicated process of planning, review and implementation of a TIF, STIF or TDTC.
 The members of our team have the knowledge, vast experience and capabilities to help you all along the way:

 Marc A. Monteleone’s practice includes federal and state taxation, mergers and acquisitions, construction and commercial law and real estate development.
 He also has extensive experience in construction law, and is the author of the West Virginia Design-Build legislation, which authorizes the use of design-build services in the state, and serves as chairman of the West Virginia Design-Build Board.
-He also serves as chairman of the Bowles Rice Small Business Development Team, which assists in all business matters from formation through dissolution.
+In 2022, Marc was elected Managing Partner of Bowles Rice.

 Roger D. Hunter has worked extensively in matters involving the capital markets including large financings and bond issues.
 From 2011 to 2014, he served as General Counsel to The Greenbrier, James C. Justice Companies, Inc., and many of its affiliates.
 Currently, Roger is a member of the Board of Trustees for the West Virginia Investment Management Board.